endurantgames/cosmiclegends/src/power_stunts.md

 For example,

-## Scene Power Words {#toc-power-words-scene}
+## Scene Power Words {#toc-power-use-scene}

-The scene also has its Power Words that describe the environment around your heros.
-The Editor comes up with these when describing a place, and can suggest how to use them if you ask.
-These are known as Scene Power Words.
+Each scene has up to 6 Scene Power Words, chosen by the Editor.

-You can use one Scene Power Word as a second power in a Power Stunt without spending any Might; Scene Power Words are free, but they still contribute 1 Success to the Effectiveness of a roll.
+You can use one Scene Power Word as a second Power Word in a Power Stunt without spending any Might; Scene Power Words are free, but they still contribute 1 Success to the Effectiveness of a roll.

 Each Power Combo can also include one Scene Power Word for free, and it likewise increases the Effectiveness of that Combo.